 - In the second line, we are using “fit” and “transform” methods from SKLearn at the same time.

 - At the third line, we are turning our output into a data frame, we are using our “words” in the index with “get_feature_names()” and “idf_weights” in the column.

 - In the last line, we are sorting the values according to the “idf_weights” and pulling the top 40 lines.

-At the fourth line, we are creating a data frame from our “first_document_vector” variable by switching the places of columns and rows via “T()” method and we are turning our variable into a matrix via “todense()”.
+- In the fourth line, we are creating a data frame from our “first_document_vector” variable by switching the places of columns and rows via the “T()” method and we are turning our variable into a matrix via “todense()”.
 We have chosen the index names via feature names and the column name will be ‘tfidf’.
 You may see our TF-IDF values below for the first document.

 Now, we will perform the same process in a easier way thanks to TFIDFVectorizer.

 tfidf_vectorizer=TfidfVectorizer(use_idf=True) tfidf_vectorizer_vectors=tfidf_vectorizer.fit_transform(docs) first_vector_tfidfvectorizer=tfidf_vectorizer_vectors df = pd.DataFrame(first_vector_tfidfvectorizer.T.todense(), index=tfidf_vectorizer.get_feature_names(), columns=["tfidf"]) df.sort_values(by=["tfidf"],ascending=False).head(45)